A visa is required. We cannot assist in processing this document, but we provide instructions on how to apply.

 - Your itinerary or a temporary reservation of your ticket.

 - Proof that you have sufficient funds for your trip.

 - A police record issued within the last 6 months.

-(more details on these supporting documents in the ‘Forms and Documents’ section).
+- Processing will commence only after all the documentation is submitted.
+More details on these supporting documents in the ‘Forms and Documents’ section.

 *Please note, some consulates allow applicants to submit their paperwork digitally.
 If this is the case for applicants from your country, the consulate will explain the application procedure to you when you get in touch with them.